Residence Hall Conduct Policy

 Assault, Abuse or Endangering Behaviors

 Assault (including, but not limited to any physical or sexual act that is unsolicited or unwelcome) or abuse of another person is strictly prohibited.
 Examples of endangering behaviors include, but are not limited to physical altercations, throwing items from windows or balconies and wrestling or rough-housing in the halls.
-Students should also review the Title IX and Sexual Misconduct Policy.
+Students should also review the Title IX and Sexual Harassment Policy.

 Students are required to comply with the directions of College officials and others doing their work in the residence halls (including emergency personnel, student staff, professional staff and Campus Safety Officers) acting in performance of their duties, including following emergency procedures (fire, tornado, emergency, etc.).
 Failure to comply with the requests of College officials, including student staff, will result in disciplinary action.